-11.18 MaxOutstandingR2T
+11.17 MaxOutstandingR2T

-MaxOutstandingR2T=<numerical-value-from-1-to-65535>
+Use: LO Senders: Initiator and Target Scope: SW

+MaxOutstandingR2T=<numerical-value-from-1-to-65535> Irrelevant when: SessionType=Discovery Default is 1.
+Result function is Minimum.
 Initiator and target negotiate the maximum number of outstanding R2Ts per task, excluding any implied initial R2T that might be part of that task.
-An R2T is considered outstanding until the last data PDU (with the F bit set to 1) is transferred, or a sequence reception timeout (section 6.12.1) is encountered for that data sequence.
+An R2T is considered outstanding until the last data PDU (with the F bit set to 1) is transferred, or a sequence reception timeout (section 5.14.1) is encountered for that data sequence.
+11.18 DataPDUInOrder Use: LO Senders: Initiator and Target Scope: SW Irrelevant when: SessionType=Discovery DataPDUInOrder=<boolean-value> Default is Yes.

-The responder MUST select a value that does not exceed the offered value.

-11.19 DataPDUInOrder

-DataPDUInOrder= boolean-value>

-Default is Yes.

 Result function is OR.
 No is used by iSCSI to indicate that the data PDUs within sequences can be in any order.
 Yes is used to indicate that data PDUs within sequences have to be at continuously increasing addresses and overlays are forbidden.

-11.20 DataSequenceInOrder

-DataSequenceInOrder=<boolean-value>

-Default is Yes.
+11.19 DataSequenceInOrder Use: LO Senders: Initiator and Target Scope: SW Irrelevant when: SessionType=Discovery DataSequenceInOrder=<boolean-value> Default is Yes.
 Result function is OR.
 A Data Sequence is a sequence of Data-In or Data-Out PDUs ending with a Data-In or Data-Out PDU with the F bit set to one.
 A Data-out sequence is sent either unsolicited or in response to an R2T.
 Sequences cover an offset-range.